 My homebrewing education continued while earning my Ph.D. in Pharmacology at Wayne State University in 2006 when I learned a great deal about cell biology, microbiology, and what it takes to keep a sterile working environment.
 These skills became great tools in my homebrewery but it wasn't until I began my Postdoctoral Fellowship at The University of Pennsylvania in a yeast cell biology lab that I was able to fully use my skills in bench research to make better beer.
 I began freezing brewing yeast strains, examining yeast cells under the microscope, counting yeast cell number before pitching, and culturing yeast from bottles of my favorite beers.
 The quality of my beer improved dramatically over this period of time.

 Today, I live in South Carolina with my wife and son and continue to experiment with ingredients and techniques whenever I brew my own beer.
 The goal of my posts will be to share anecdotes about my brewing experiments while occasionally educating you on the wonderful world of yeast and other topics.
 Hopefully I can teach you that as homebrewers we are all scientists.
 If you have any questions or comments on my blog posts or recipes, please feel free to email me at email@example.com.

-Betsy Parks is the editor of Brew Your Own.
+Betsy Parks is the Editor of Brew Your Own, and Dawson Raspuzzi is the Assistant Editor.
 A graduate of The New England Culinary Institute, Betsy came on board at Brew Your Own in 2007 after completing a bachelor's degree in journalism.
-She is the author of many BYO feature stories, as well as the regular writer of the "Tips from the Pros" and "Beginner's Block" columns.
-She lives near Manchester Center, Vermont.
+Dawson graduated from Castleton State College in Castleton, Vermont and worked as a reporter for daily newspapers before joining the Brew Your Own team in 2013.